Democratic Republic of the Congo

 Since August 2002, the Congolese public authorities, with support of the international donor community, reorganised the forest sector with the adoption of a new Forest Code.
 The Forest Code lays down a balanced management system integrating ecological, economic, as well as social factors.
 The new forest legislation divides the national forest territory into a public domain and a private domain of the state.
 The only forest exploitation titles are Forest Concessions, granted in the form of a contract to a concessionaire or to a local Community.
 On top of this, a concessionaire shall have the rights to harvest, by obtaining a harvesting permit (‘permis ordinaire de coupe’, ‘permis de coupe artisanale’, etc.).

 Tax returns on timber production have to be in compliance with rules and regulations.
 Timber harvesting companies are required to declare, every quarter, to the forestry administration the harvested timber volume of the previous quarter.
 The tax return includes data on the production and processing of forest products and is the basis on which fees payable by a logging company are calculated.
-Examples of taxes to be paid:
+The taxes to be paid depend on the category of operator Examples of taxes to be paid:

 - Surface area tax